 Solanas – Is a huge stretch of white beach that had some beautiful colour water!
 I lay down for a drone photo but I wouldn’t recommend this in March the water was SO COLD!!
 There is a big car park just where the sand starts.

 Capo Carbonara is a beautiful secluded beach we stumbled upon near a place called Villasimius if you try to look for it.
-Capo Carbonara is a marine protected area and apparently you can see turtles here too.
+This is a marine protected area and apparently you can see turtles here too.
 The beach has no a car park, but there were small bays where you could stop the car to park.
 Then you have to jump over the barriers and walk through the bushes to get down to the next road!
 From there it’s a short walk down to the beach.
 It is a perfect white beach, as it’s not easy to get to it was just beautiful with rocks all around it reminded me of photos of the Seychelles.

 Cala Pira – Another beautiful white sandy beach.
-Cala Pira has a great view if you walk up the tower.
+Head here for the great view as you walk up the tower.

 Where to Eat after all that beach time?

 Pizza at Pizzeria Da Peppe in Torpe has the BEST pizza and it’s only €2.50 for two huge slices!
 As it was low season and not much else was open I’ve got to admit we ate here about 4 nights in a row.
 They also do a good burger.
 I’m sure if you go in summer there is more choice!
 For supermarkets, there are a few in Torpe where you can buy food if you stay in an air bnb and have a kitchen.